Aftaputra/Microscope-OF/docs/source/extensions/views.rst

 At this point, it is useful to introduce the automatically generated Swagger documentation.
 From any web browser, go to ``http://microscope.local/api/v2/swagger-ui`` (or replace ``microscope.local`` with your microscope's IP address if ``microscope.local`` doesn't work for your system).

 This page uses `SwaggerUI <https://swagger.io/tools/swagger-ui/>`_ to provide visual, interactive API documentation.
 Find your extensions URL in the documentation under the ``extensions`` group.
-Basic documentation about the parameters required for your POST method should be visible, as well as an interactive example filled out with the example request given in ``@use_body``.
+Basic documentation about the parameters required for your POST method should be visible, as well as an interactive example filled out with the example request given in the view ``schema``.